slosar/fastcat/README.md

 in the same way you would from a probability distribution.
 Need to use much more agressive smoothing otherwise it gets too concentrated

+## Usage

+It is all very easy, see example in test/test.py

+The basic procedure is the following:

+* Set up generator object.
+This will use randomfields to generate delta field

+* Use genSimple to generate catalog

+* Catalog is is of fastcat.Catalog object as written out in fastcat/catalog.py.
+  It holds a structured array which you can access directly.
+  Eg. cat["ra"] will give you 1D array of ra coordinas.
+Valid names are:

+  * "ra", "dec": float, ra,dec coordinates in radians
+  * "z": float, redshift
+  * "r": float, distance in Mpc/h
+  * "rmag": float, rmagnitude
+  * "e1","e2" : float, intrinsic ellipticity
+  * "g1","g2" : float, shears

 ## TODO

 * Shears not yet implemented.